 Don’t waste your money on expensive literacy teaching aids.
 Everything you need is right here around you and this Pebble Discovery Bottle is just one way you can start using nature to teach your kids.

-We’ve been learning a letter and it’s sound each day, so this pebble discovery bottle has been getting them shaking and twisting to find the letter they’re learning about.
+Kids will love shaking and twisting the bottle to find the letter they’re learning about.
 It’s just another play-based way to cement their recognition of letters.
-It’s been a hit!
+It’s been a hit with my kids!

 How to make the pebble discovery bottle